TelemetryHarbor/harbor-docs/docs/api/rate-limiting.md

 ## Handling API Errors Gracefully

-Telemetry Harbor APIs return specific HTTP status codes to help you identify and handle issues correctly.
+Harbor Scale APIs return specific HTTP status codes to help you identify and handle issues correctly.
 Below are the common error types and how your client should respond to each.

 ### 429 Too Many Requests